Real-hackbard/EAN-Worker/README.md

 Entries in the R-column are bitwise complements (logical operator: [negation](https://en.wikipedia.org/wiki/Negation)) of the respective entries in the L-column.
 Entries in the G-column are the entries in the R-column in reverse bit order.
 See pictures of all codes against a colored background.

+A run of one or more black areas is known as a "bar", and a run of one or more white areas is known as a "space".
+As can be seen in the table, each digit's encoding comprises two bars and two spaces, and the maximum width of a bar or space is four areas.

 </br>

 ![500px-Ean13-Beispiel_k](https://github.com/user-attachments/assets/ef759bcc-00b0-45be-aabf-6c7770d17f11)

 </br>

-A run of one or more black areas is known as a "bar", and a run of one or more white areas is known as a "space".
-As can be seen in the table, each digit's encoding comprises two bars and two spaces, and the maximum width of a bar or space is four areas.
+* C1, C3: Start/end marker.
+* C2: Marker for the center of the barcode.
+* 6 digits in the left group: 003994.
+* 6 digits in the right group (the last digit is the check digit): 155486.
+* A digit is encoded in seven areas, by two black bars and two white spaces.
+Each black bar or white space can have a width between 1 and 4 areas.
+* Parity for the digits from left and right group: OEOOEE EEEEEE (O = Odd parity, E = Even parity).
+* The first digit in the EAN code: the combination of parities of the digits in the left group indirectly encodes the first digit 4.

+The complete EAN-13 code is thus: ```4 003994 155486```.